-It is not the intent of the Muscogee County School District or Shaw High School to dictate the quality or style of clothing worn but rather an effort to encourage good habits and acceptable group behavior.
+It is not the intent of the MCSD and Shaw High School to dictate the quality or style of clothing worn, but rather an effort to encourage good habits and acceptable group behavior.
 Student dress and personal appearance should reflect dignity and pride in oneself and in the school.
-Therefore, a student shall not dress, groom, or wear or use emblems, insignias, badges or other symbols where the effect thereof is to distract unreasonably the attention of other students or otherwise to cause disruption or interference with the operations of the school.
+Therefore, a student shall not dress, groom, or wear or use emblems, insignias, badges or other symbols where the effect thereof is to distract unreasonably the attention of other students or otherwise to cause disruption or interference with the operation of the school.